IBM/aspera-cli/README.md

 Note: resume policy of "attr" may cause problems. "none" or "sparse_csum" shall be preferred.

-Multi-session spawn is done by `acli`.
+Multi-session spawn is done by `ascli`.

 ### Examples